Categorization of two-loop Feynman diagrams in the $\mathcal O(\alpha^2)$ correction to $e^+e^- \rightarrow ZH$: Categorization

-The subcategory $\mathcal C_{4,2}$ includes two-loop vertex correction diagrams.
-The topology of their loop structures can be represented as $e12|e23|3|e|$ in Nickel index.
-And the denominators of diagrams in $\mathcal C_{4,2}$ only depend on two external momenta. $\mathcal C_{4,2}$ include 637 diagrams, none of which contains top-quark.
-We put diagram \#2676 as the representative of $\mathcal C_{4,2}$.
+The subcategory $\mathcal C_{4,2}$ includes 637 two-loop vertex correction diagrams, none of which contains top quark.
+The topology of their loop structures can be noted as $e12|e23|3|e|$ in Nickel index.
+And the denominators of diagrams in $\mathcal C_{4,2}$ only depend on two external momenta. $\mathcal C_{4,2}^{ind}$ has 140 independent diagrams.
+We choose diagram \#2676 as the representative of $\mathcal C_{4,2}$.

-The subcategory $\mathcal C_{4,3}$ includes two-loop vertex correction diagrams.
-The topology of their loop structures can be represented as $e112|3|e3|e|$ in Nickel index.
-And the denominators of diagrams in $\mathcal C_{4,3}$ only depend on two external momenta. $\mathcal C_{4,3}$ includes 870 diagrams, none of which contains top-quark.
-We put diagram \#3063 as the representative of $\mathcal C_{4,3}$.
+The subcategory $\mathcal C_{4,3}$ includes 870 two-loop vertex correction diagrams, none of which contains top quark.
+The topology of their loop structures can be noted as $e112|3|e3|e|$ in Nickel index.
+And the denominators of diagrams in $\mathcal C_{4,3}$ only depend on two external momenta. $\mathcal C_{4,3}^{ind}$ has 278 independent diagrams.
+We choose diagram \#3063 as the representative of $\mathcal C_{4,3}$.